sqlfluff/sqlfluff/docs/source/production.rst

    unparseable files by overriding the ``fix_even_unparsable`` setting (``.sqlfluff`` or ``sqlfluff fix`` command line).

    *Overriding this behavior may break your SQL.
-If you do, be sure to review any fixes applied to files with parse errors to verify they are sensible and correct.*
+If you use this override, always be sure to review any fixes applied to files with parse errors to verify they are okay.*

 You should create a file named `.pre-commit-config.yaml`